fossabot/wordpress-plugin/izettle-ecommerce/readme.txt

 == Frequently Asked Questions ==

-### Will it work with my theme?
+### Does this plugin work with all themes?

-Yes, the plugin will work with any theme.
-You can also customize your button, widget or store colors to match your website or blog.
+Yes, the plugin works with any theme.
+The store, product widget and buy now buttons are all fully customisable too to match your brand.

 ### I have more questions, who do I contact?

-If you have queries, you can contact us here at [help@selz.com](mailto:help@selz.com)
+If you have queries, you can contact us here at [help@izettle.com](mailto:help@izettle.com)

 == Screenshots ==

-1. Add products easily
+1. Choose the products from your inventory

-1. Optional shopping cart permanently displayed
+1. Navbar shopping cart for multiple purchases (optional)

 == Changelog ==
 = 1.0.0 =